alirezakazemipour/ACKTR-PyTorch/README.md

 <p align="center">
   <img src="misc/eq1.png" >
 </p>
-While what those codes are computing is equal to the followings:
+While, what those codes are computing is equal to the followings:
 <p align="center">
   <img src="misc/eq2.png" >
 </p>

 ### SO:
 I stuck with the paper and avoid such unexplained operations and instaed did the followings:
 >[brain/kfac.py](https://github.com/alirezakazemipour/ACKTR-PyTorch/blob/d7e5b23095ede10c7241a46015cb9370b6bd5349/brain/kfac.py#L50) when computing Ω: